chfin/pochopedia/README.md

 This means, you should be able to put the binary anywhere you like (e.g. your web server's document tree) and it will still use the directory containing the ASDF system at compile time

+The build script will use Quicklisp if available but will fall back to ASDF if not.

 ## Configuration